Asset Protection for Business Owners

 When a personal creditor holds a judgment against the business owner, the creditor’s ability to reach the owner’s business interest depends on the entity type and the state’s charging order rules.

-This creates a powerful deterrent.
+The charging order creates a deterrent beyond its face value.
 A creditor holding a charging order against a closely held LLC that reinvests its earnings and makes no distributions faces an indefinite wait with a potential tax liability.
 In practice, this changes the settlement math and often results in negotiated resolutions at a fraction of the judgment amount.

 Limited partnerships provide similar protection for limited partners.
 The general partner’s interest, however, is more exposed in many jurisdictions.